Vaei/PushPawn/README.md

 ### PlayerCharacter
 A player controlled `ACharacter` (possesed by `APlayerController`)

-### Standard Use Case
-Refers to the use-case where an AICharacter is using this system specifically to push a PlayerCharacter.

 ### Pushee
 This is the Pawn that is getting pushed by another Pawn.
 Implementing `IPusheeInstigator`.
-Under the Standard Use Case this is a PlayerCharacter.

 This Pawn is the ability Instigator.
-Due to the inversion, this term was avoided because it could cause confusion.

-This Pawn searches for anyone who should push them (Pusher), effectively a psuedo collision detection, the Pusher then hands us their ability that is used to push us back.
+This Pawn searches for anyone who can push them (known as the Pusher).
+The Pusher then hands us their ability that we apply to ourselves to push us back.

-This means that if a massive world boss needs to push a player back, they can push a player back in their own distinct way especially factoring their unique collision properties, instead of a single universal method for pushing back.
+This means that unique characters can have character-specific functionality with unique behaviour, instead of a single universal method for pushing back

 ### Pusher
 This is the Pawn that is pushing the other player.
 Implementing `IPusherTarget`.
-Under the Standard Use Case this is an AI Character.

 ## Abilities